jhinkey/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/01-upgrading-the-liferay-database-intro.markdown

 If you are upgrading from Liferay Portal 6.2 or earlier, it's recommended to use the upgrade tool to upgrade everything.
 It's the easiest, most comprehensive way to upgrade from those versions.
 Since version 7.0, however, @product@'s modular framework lets you upgrade modules--even the core--individually.
-Focusing first on upgrading the core and your most important modules might be advisable for big databases so that you can make a backup in the middle of the process.
+A helpful practice for large databases is to focus first on upgrading the core and your most important modules; then back up your database before continuing upgrades.
 The point is, the @product-ver@ upgrade process is flexible.

++$$$

 **Note:** Liferay enterprise subscribers can use the upgrade tool to execute upgrades for fix packs.
-Since @product@ 7.1, a fix pack's micro upgrade processes in the Core (database schema micro version changes) are not mandatory.
+Since @product@ 7.1, a fix pack's micro upgrade processes in the core (database schema micro version changes) are not mandatory.
 This means you can install a fix pack (i.e., core code) without having to execute the database schema micro version changes---you can execute micro version changes when you want, even outside of a major or minor version